 Although liposuction removes fat, it does not treat obesity.
-By targeting the stubborn areas, liposuction can improve body contour and proportion, but cannot substitute for a healthy lifestyle.
-One liter of fat removed weighs about 2 pounds.
+By targeting the stubborn areas, liposuction can improve body contour and proportion, but cannot substitute for a healthy lifestyle and/or weight loss surgery.
+One liter of fat removed weighs about two pounds.
 The average liposuction patient has between two and three liters of fat removed during the procedure.

 Patients with a “beer belly” are typically not good candidates for liposuction.
 Having a beer belly is not really about drinking beer, it is more about genetics.
 These patients tend to have round, tense abdomens combined with fairly slim arms and legs.
 In this situation, the fat is not stored just below the skin and is not able to be removed with liposuction.
 Almost all of this fat is stored inside the abdomen, behind the muscle, and wrapped around the internal organs.
 This intra-abdominal fat can only be reduced with generalized weight loss.

-SmartLipo (also called laser-assisted liposuction) is the same surgical procedure as traditional liposuction with an extra step added.
+Smartlipo (also called laser-assisted liposuction) is the same surgical procedure as traditional liposuction with an extra step added.
 Before removing the fat, the laser is used under the skin to break up and soften the fat.
-In my experience, there are several benefits to adding the laser treatment.
-Patients tend to have less bruising, less swelling, less discomfort and a shorter recovery time with SmartLipo.
+In Dr. Shaw’s experience, there are several benefits to adding the laser treatment.
+Patients tend to have less bruising, less swelling, less discomfort, and a shorter recovery time with Smartlipo.
 There is also considerable evidence that skin tightening is enhanced by as much as 40 percent.
 However, there is a downside—increased cost.
 The laser is an expensive tool to buy and maintain, and there are additional disposable supplies for each use.
 Also, adding the laser step means the surgery takes longer, so there is some additional expense for the operating room and anesthesiologist.
-Overall, most patients with looser skin and those that want a faster recovery period feel the SmartLipo procedure is well worth the extra expense.
+Overall, most patients with looser skin and those that want a faster recovery period feel the Smartlipo procedure is well worth the extra expense.

-The surgery will be performed by James M. Shaw, MD, a board certified plastic surgeon, under general anesthesia in an ambulatory surgery setting.
-The anesthesia provider is certified by the American Board of Anesthesiology.
-The surgery center is also fully accredited by the appropriate regulatory agencies.
-Patients go home the same day and a responsible adult driver is required for dismissal.
-Patients who live more than one hour from Wichita are encouraged to spend the first night in a local hotel or with family or friends.
 During the surgery, extra fluid is infiltrated into the fat before removal.
 Much of this fluid will drain out through the small incisions during the first day or two.
 It is helpful to have extra towels in the car for the ride home and for the bed and chairs once you get home.
 Keep absorbent pads over the incisions as long as there is drainage.
-These pads can be gauze, maxi-pads, towels, washcloths or small baby diapers depending on what is convenient and the amount of fluid being produced.
+These pads can be gauze, maxi-pads, towels, washcloths, or small baby diapers depending on what is convenient and the amount of fluid being produced.

 Most patients will able to get out of the house to run errands the first day or two after surgery.
 Return to work will vary with the number of areas treated, but usually three or four days is sufficient.
 Strenuous exercise should be avoided for the first two weeks and modified according to discomfort.